allegro/allegro.tech/_posts/2018-09-17-custom-solr-collapsing-plugin-development.md

 ## Conclusion

-Our experience with the possibilities of Solr in terms of efficiency and flexibility in modifying the request for search has been very positive.
+Solr is a very flexible tool, it offers a lot of different ways to boost performance and customize query handling to fit better for a particular use case.
 With the development of large solutions, we are able to modify our search engine to meet the challenges that our business brings to us.
 Maintaining custom changes in the search code is possible to be handled at the plugins level, which allows us to easily upgrade to newer versions of Solr.